karakusfurkan/Naive_Bayes/README.md

 Naive Bayes example about predicting the clicked ads by estimated salary  with Python

 This is the Naive Bayes test results.
-Correlation matrix's result is: <br>
+Confusion matrix's result is: <br>
 [[65 3 <br>
   &nbsp;&nbsp;7 25]]